Church "St. St. Constantine and Helena"phone: +359 889 203 852 link: http://www.plovdivskamitropolia.bg/

 According to the research of archaeologists and historians, the temple near Hisar Kapia was built about thirty years after the martyred death of Saint Severin and Saint Memnos and their 38 comrades.
 Thus, the first temple of the Lord in the city of Seven Hills was built and it was in honor of the holy martyrs Severin and Memnos.

 After this period, there is little information about the history of this ancient temple.
-It was mentioned only in 1578 by the German theologian Stephen Gerlach.
+It was mentioned only in 1578 by the German theologian Stephan Gerlach.

 During this period, the temple was demolished several times and then built up again.
 It is reported that in 1810 the prominent weaver of frieze from Koprivshtitza Todor Moravenov became a trustee.
-He and the Plovdiv enlightener Valko Chalakov managed to erect the ruined temple once again and that is how the St. St. Konstantin and Elena church has remained until today.
+He and the Plovdiv enlightener Valko Chalakov managed to erect the ruined temple once again and that is how the St. St. Constantine and Helena church has remained until today.